dalechou/finance/README.md

 # finance

-Generate ticker and forex information in CSV format
+Generate ticker and forex information in CSV format.